-Regular testing is important, because you usually won't have symptoms.
-If caught early, chlamydia is easily treated with antibiotics.
-If left untreated, if can lead to pelvic inflammatory disease, infertility (inability to get pregnant), or permanent damage to the fallopian tubes.
-This increases the risk for an ectopic pregnancy (a pregnancy in the fallopian tube) if you get pregnant.
+Regular testing is important because you usually won't have symptoms if you have either of these STIs.
+If caught early, chlamydia and gonorrhea can easily be treated with antibiotics.
+If left untreated, these infections can lead to pelvic infections, infertility (inability to get pregnant), or permanent damage to the fallopian tubes.
+This increases the risk for an ectopic pregnancy (a pregnancy in the fallopian tube) if a woman becomes pregnant.
 It can also cause serious infections in infants born to infected mothers.

 Who Should Be Tested?